aa57c/CS_5588_DS_Capstone_Assignments/README_Diabetes_Prediction.md

 ## Application to Ongoing Projects

-### 1. Early Detection of Diabetic Retinopathy

-This model can be extended by incorporating biometric data with eye health metrics, such as retinal images, for a more comprehensive prediction of diabetic complications, including diabetic retinopathy.

-### 2. Real-Time Health Coaching
+### Real-Time Health Coaching

 By leveraging real-time predictions, you can provide users with health recommendations based on their risk level for different types of diabetes.
 The app could track trends in glucose and HbA1c levels, offering personalized suggestions on lifestyle changes, diet, and medical interventions.

 ### 3. Custom Dataset Integration

 The model can be adapted to include time-series data (e.g., daily glucose readings) from your custom dataset.
 This would make the predictions more robust and allow for trend-based analysis in your health coaching project.
+Because the model is eventually gonna predict 3 different classes, it is best to combine information from several different datasets that correspond with each diagnosis.